Frequently Asked Questions (FAQ)

 How does one cross the Great San Bernard in the Pass closing periods?

-From October to May it is not possible to cross the Great San Bernard by foot: the pass is only open in the Summer period (from the beginning of June to the beginning of September).
-It is possible to get through the first log of the itinerary with a bus of the line Savda, which runs from the village of Bourg St Pierre to Aosta.
-Timetables are available on the company website.
+From mid October to May it is not possible to cross the Great San Bernard by foot: the pass is only open in the Summer period (from the beginning of June to the beginning of October).
+It is possible to get through with a bus, which runs from the village of Bourg St Pierre to Aosta.
+Timetables are available on sbb.ch.

 Is the Via Francigena accessible to disabled people?